yonsei-sslab/XBA/README.md

 ## Future works
 * XBA is now implemented with Tensorflow, but it is using deprecated features of Tensorflow v1.
 A more recent version of deep learning library can be adopted.
-* The data preprocessing is tricky to deploy for now.
+* The data preprocessing is tricky to be deployed for now.
 There will be a more easy way to implement it.